-The lamb has this wonderful coriander and garlic undertone which is not overpowering and will make come back for more.
+The lamb has this excellent coriander and garlic undertone, which is not overpowering and will make you return for more.

 Spiced Lamb Patties

-Furthermore, because of the very rich flavor, it does not need much work to be done to enjoy them.
+Furthermore, because of the very rich flavor, it does not need much work to enjoy them.

-Mixing the plain yogurt, or any greek style yogurts with the lamb, the meat is tenderized by it.
+Mixing plain yogurt or any greek style of yogurt with the lamb, the meat is tenderized by it.

 What is Greek Yogurt?

-Greek yogurt is also known as a concentrate or strained yogurt, made by eliminating the whey and other liquids from the regular yogurt.
+Greek yogurt is also known as a concentrated or strained yogurt, made by eliminating the whey and other liquids from regular yogurt.

-The Greek yogurt has high protein content and less added sugar and of course much thicker consistency.
+High protein content, less added sugar and a much thicker consistency.